 Karen A. Scofield’s Polymer Clay Goddess Tutorial

-Note: This tutorial assumes that you have some basic knowledge of polymer clay but also includes information and links that can assist and inspire you.
-I do that for the people who may not know a lot about polymer clay but apply themselves to the task well enough anyway.
-Cheers to you!
-If you have enough of a background in polymer clay, you can probably follow along by mostly just reading the bolded font description of each step.
+Note: This tutorial assumes that you have some basic knowledge of polymer clay, includes information, and also many links to assist or inspire you.
+If you’re more experienced, you can probably follow along by mostly just reading the bolded font description of each step.

 This is an intermediate to advanced project and is not suitable for children.
 I know I wouldn’t attempt it with children and maybe not even most older teens.
 It involves clay residue, an X-Acto Knife, knitting needles and/or clay tools, mica powders you don’t want to breathe in, wearing a mask, a higher level of attentiveness, and a lot of set up and clean up…not to mention baking your beads and sealing them.

 Level: Intermediate to Advanced, Not Suitable for Children

 Note: Before proceeding, read the directions.
 After your project or before any breaks, clean off everything you touched with baby wipes that have some rubbing alcohol in them.
 This is done because raw polymer clay contains plasticizers that can melt or mar furniture finish, some, oven dials, etc. I once melted off all the temperature markings on a toaster oven dial because I didn’t wipe things down.